pyrosquid42/brand-assets/README.md

-# Elk Finance
+# Elk.finance

-## About Elk Finance
+## About Elk.finance

-Elk Finance is a decentralized network for cross-chain liquidity, making it possible for anyone to move value across blockchains quickly and at low cost.
-Learn more:
+Elk Finance is a decentralized network for cross-chain liquidity.
+The Elk ecosystem makes it possible to exchange cryptocurrencies and interact with smart contracts seamlessly across networks, bypassing the need for complicated and costly bridges.
+The Elk Finance motto is: Any chain, anytime, anywhere.

+Our mission is to enable cheap, fast, safe cross-chain value exchange across all blockchains.
+We hope to see a future where the crypto community becomes even more inclusive and where walls between chains are a thing of the past.

+#### Learn more:

 * [Website](https://elk.finance/)
 * [dApp](https://app.elk.finance)